Khan/perseus/README.md

 ### Updating Dependencies

 If you want to use another library in Perseus, you will need up update the dependencies.
-Use `peerDependencies` for dependencies that webapp is already using, such as Wonder Blocks or React.
+Use `peerDependencies` and `devDependencies` for dependencies that webapp is already using, such as Wonder Blocks or React.

 1. `cd` into to the package in which you would like to update the dependency.